On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Disagreement Propagation - Proof of 2024-01-24

+On the event $\cI$ the nodes in $\pi\setminus \{x_r\}$ induce a tree (or a forest) in $\G^*_i$.
+As before, we call this tree $T$.
+We bound our probability term by revealing the tree and its configuration under $\bsigma^*$ in steps by using a preorder traversal.
+That is, inductively, having revealed the configuration of the parent, we reveal its children in $T$ and their configuration.

-Consider the preorder traversal of $T$, which starts from the component with $y_1$ (if there are more than one components).
-Let $\phi$ be a permutation of the indices in $\Phi$, such that the elements of $\Phi$ appear in the same order as in the preorder traversal of $T$.
-For $j=1, \ldots, |\phi|$, let
+Let $\phi$ be a permutation of the indices in $\Phi$ such that the elements of $\Phi$ appear in the same order as in the preorder traversal of $T$.
+For the sake of keeping the notation in this proof simple, we assume that the indices in $\phi$ appear from smaller to larger.